Image Segmentation Tutorial¶

 train_data = np.load('./data/train_data.npz', allow_pickle=True)

-Replace the above block where the train_data.npz is loaded with the line below:
+is loaded with the line below:

 train_data = np.load('/data/train_data.npz', allow_pickle=True)

-Run with full features of Foundations Atlas
+Run with full features of Foundations Atlas¶

-Go inside the codedirectory and run the command below in your terminal (make sure you are in the foundations enviornment).
+directory and run the command below in your terminal (make sure you are in the foundations enviornment).

 foundations submit scheduler . main.py

-This time we are running the main.py from inside the code directory.
-In this way, Foundations Atlas will only package the code folder and the data folder will get mounted directly inside Foundations Atlas docker container (as we specified inside the configuration file above).
+folder will get mounted directly inside Foundations Atlas docker container (as we specified inside the configuration file above).
 In this way, the data will not be a part of job package making it much faster and memory efficient.

 At any point, to clear the queue of submitted jobs: